 Considerations for your existing mortgage

-If you’ve been hit with a reduced income due to the coronavirus crisis, a remortgage lets you borrow a lump sum to help tide you over or enables you to replace your existing mortgage deal with one that offers a better rate.
+If you’ve been hit with a reduced income due to the coronavirus crisis, consider a remortgage.
+This lets you borrow a lump sum to help tide you over or enables you to replace your existing mortgage deal with one that offers a better rate.
 For the latter option, bear in mind that you may have to pay early repayment charges and an exit fee.

-With the low interest rate, you should be able to take advantage of a cheaper deal, allowing you to manage your finances a bit better with lower monthly mortgage payments.
+With the low interest rate, you should be able to take advantage of a cheaper deal.
+This will allow you to manage your finances a bit better with lower monthly mortgage payments.
 Check with your lender first and weigh up the charges against the savings you can make with a new deal.

 Change to an interest-only mortgage